 We recommend that each ship has two independent bilge systems or that any watertight compartment of the ship has at least one pump.
 Care should be taken to ensure that all pumps are fitted with a strainer.
 A centrifugal bilge pump (submersible pump) is not self-priming and must therefore be placed at the lowest point of their bilge.
 All pumps should be easily accessible for cleaning and maintenance.

 You should not rely on a 12 volt submersible bilge pump as your only "emergency pump".
 We recommend the additional installation of at least one large manual diaphragm pump.
-You should scud multiple departments with a pump, so they can be individually separated by a two-way valve from the rest of the system, in order to prevent the pump from drawing air when a compartment is already empty.
+You should pump out multiple compartments, so they can be individually separated by a two-way valve from the rest of the system, which prevents the pump from drawing air when a compartment is already empty.

 Tips for optimal performance: